Skip to content

 Characterized by angular, narrow letters with a strong forward slant

-Gradually replaced by Sütterlin (a simplified version) from 1911
+Gradually replaced by Sütterlin (a simplified, rounder version) from 1911

 Officially abolished in 1941 in favor of Latin script

-Still found in millions of unread historical documents
+Still found in millions of unread letters, church records, and official documents

 The technology